wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 ## Preparation

-!!! note

 Ensure that you are logged into your student VM.
-Ensure you have the exercise-materials downloaded in your home-directory as detailed [previously](access-your-student-vm.md#download-the-exercise-materials).
+Ensure you have the exercise-materials downloaded in your home-directory as detailed [previously](accessing-your-student-vm.md#download-the-exercise-materials).

 Launch the **synop2bufr** image as new interactive Docker container using the following command: